LJaffeux/SAFIRE_ATR_wind_investigation/README.md

 - `/Notebooks/` — Jupyter Notebooks for exploration and analysis.
 - `/Data/` — Folder for data files used in the analysis.
-- `/Plots/` — Folder for output figures.
+- `/Plots/` — Folder for output figures (Will be created when Plotting).
 - `README.md` — Project documentation.

 ## Getting Started